-Sadly, there will be times when pupils behave inappropriately or unacceptably.
+Sadly, there will be times when pupils behave inappropriately.
 Pupils need to be supported in discovering where the bounds of acceptable behaviour lie, as this is a part of growing up and becoming a member of society as a whole.
 A Behaviour Policy must state these boundaries firmly and clearly.
 Staff are directed to make these boundaries explicit to groups of and individual pupils throughout the school day.
-The need for and purpose of such boundaries is also explicitly stated and made clear, as this may not be inherently apparent to pupils with language and communication needs.